Madonna of Peace (Pinturicchio): Description and style

 The painting, nearly unanimously praised by critics, shows the Madonna seated with the Baby Jesus in her lap.
 In his left hand, he holds a globus cruciger, a cross-bearing orb that symbolizes his divine power over the earth.
 With his right hand, he gives benediction to the kneeling client below, who is represented in profile with detailed attention to its facial features (the brow furrows, veins, and the consistency of the loose hair).
 That detail reveals Pinturicchio's study of Flemish painting.

 The Baby Jesus is not semi-nude, as he is in Umbrian and Tuscan depictions contemporary with this painting.
 Instead, he has the clothing of a "little redeemer", with a rich dalmatic and a pallium that come perhaps from the influence of Byzantine mosaics in Rome.

 To the sides, angels capture and direct the viewer's gaze.
 One looks at the viewer directly (like the so-called role of the "reveler", taken from sacred representations of Renaissance theater).
 The other angel reclines its head against Jesus' gesture of benediction.
 Their faces are an ideal of rarefied beauty, with studied inclination of head and gesture.

-The drapery is meticulously dedicate and rich with decorations that follow the tip of the brush, like the embroidered clothing of Jesus with its flashes of pearls set on the sleeves.
+The drapery decorations follow the tip of the brush, for example, the embroidered clothing of Jesus, with its flashes of pearls set on the sleeves.

 The background has the look of Umbrian landscape paintings, with hills punctuated by human presence that, among the slender, leafy trees, fades into the distance, softened by haze.
 At the left, there is a natural Roccoco arch, a typical fantastical invention of the painter, that is reminiscent of the School of Ferrara.
 Under it, some knights and infantrymen pass, which is perhaps an allusion to the army of Herod and the Massacre of the Innocents.

 The figures in the first plan are monumental, yet fluid, (perhaps the influence of Florentine painting and Antoniazzo Romano) and resplendent in bright colors and the profusion of gold finery.
 The halos, for example, are composed of punched gold that create a vibrant, dusty, and diffuse light, that lights up the painting as in elaborate gold filigree.
 Golden highlights are visible in the hair or clothes of people or the countryside, and above all the leafy foliage.

 The lunette shows Jesus giving an "eternal benediction" within a mandorla of little angels, following a pattern of Perugino.